srihari424425/Booking-Reservation-Management-Systems-Database-Schema/README.md

 # Booking-Reservation-Management-Systems-Database-Schema
-Data Base schema about the creating an new account, existing account logs, booking, payment, confirmation, feedback, refund database schemas
+A complete data base schema about the booking reservation management systems